On the relationship between Type Ia supernova luminosity and host-galaxy properties

 More recently, a study of SNe~Ia with early-type host galaxies has proposed a large and significant correlation between the (spectroscopically determined) galaxy-luminosity-weighted age and HR \citep[][hereafter \Kang]{Kang2020}.
 That study, which is based on $\sim30$ SNe from early-type galaxies (E--S0), finds a linear relationship between age and HR with a slope that (if correct) predicts a large luminosity offset between SN~Ia populations from young and old host galaxies.
 In response, another study \citep[][hereafter \RoseSN]{Rose2020} points out that this result disagrees with their prior analysis that uses photometrically derived host-galaxy ages \citep[][hereafter \RoseMC]{Rose2019} and finds a significantly smaller (if not zero) slope. \RoseSN also suggest that a similar conclusion can be drawn from \cite{Jones_2018_SNenv}.
 Responding to \RoseSN, \citet[][hereafter \Lee]{Lee2020} continue to disagree and claim a large slope comparable to their original result from \Kang using the data from \RoseMC.
 In our separate work, \citet[][hereafter \ZL]{Z20_letter} demonstrated that the statistical analysis used by \Lee in deriving a slope is considerably flawed.

-In this {\it Letter}, we provide an independent test of some of the aforementioned relations between HR and host-galaxy properties (e.g., mass and age).
-As a proxy for direct measurements of host-galaxy age, we use Hubble morphology types which are known to be correlated with both the ages and the masses of the galaxies that they classify \citep[for reviews, see, e.g.,][]{Roberts_1994_Morph_vs_params,Conselice_2014_galaxy_review}.
+In this {\it Letter}, we provide an independent test of some of the aforementioned relations between HR and host-galaxy properties (e.g., mass and age) and their \emph{universality}.
+As a proxy for direct measurements of host-galaxy properties, we use Hubble morphology types which are known to be correlated with both the ages and the masses of the galaxies that they classify \citep[for reviews, see, e.g.,][]{Roberts_1994_Morph_vs_params,Conselice_2014_galaxy_review}.
 By dividing a sample of cosmologically viable SNe~Ia between two galaxy population groups --- early-type (old galaxies) and late-type (young galaxies) --- we evaluate the difference between their corresponding HR distributions.
-Using the separation between two galaxy types in HR distributions as a probe, we test the recently reported age--HR slope by \Kang and the mass--HR slope by \cite{Uddin_2020}.
-This analysis takes advantage of spectroscopically determined host properties from a galaxy survey to construct the HR distribution for SNe~Ia predicted by such slopes.
+Using the separation between two galaxy types in HR distributions as a probe, we test the recently reported HR--age slope by \Kang and \ZL and the HR--mass slope by \cite{Uddin_2020}.
+This analysis takes advantage of spectroscopically and photometrically determined host-galaxy properties derived via multiple data sets and methodologies to construct the HR distribution for SNe~Ia predicted by such slopes.
 We discuss our SN and galaxy dataset in Sections~\ref{sec: Data}~and~\ref{sec:empirical_prediction}, and provide the results and conclusions in later sections.